Foreign relations of India: Ministry of External Affairs

 The Ministry of External Affairs is the Indian government's agency responsible for the foreign relations of India.
 The Minister of External Affairs holds cabinet rank as a member of the Council of Ministers.

-Subrahmanyam Jaishankar is current Minister of External Affairs.
+Subrahmanyam Jaishankar is the current Minister of External Affairs.
 The Ministry has a Minister of State V Muraleedharan.
-The Indian Foreign Secretary is the head of Indian Foreign Service (IFS) and therefore, serves as the head of all Indian (ambassadors) and high commissioners.
+The Indian Foreign Secretary is the head of the Indian Foreign Service (IFS) and therefore, serves as the head of all Indian (ambassadors) and high commissioners.
 Vinay Mohan Kwatra is the current Foreign Secretary of India.

 Act East Policy

-In the post Cold War era, a significant aspect of India's foreign policy is the Look East Policy.
-During the cold war, India's relations with its South East Asian neighbours was not very strong.
+In the post-Cold War era, a significant aspect of India's foreign policy is the Look East Policy.
+During the cold war, India's relations with its Southeast Asian neighbours were not strong.
 After the end of the cold war, the government of India particularly realised the importance of redressing this imbalance in India's foreign policy.
-Consequently, the Narsimha Rao government in the early nineties of the last century unveiled the look east policy.
-Initially it focused on renewing political and economic contacts with the countries of East and South-East Asia.
+Consequently, the Narsimha Rao government in the early 1990s unveiled the look east policy.
+Initially, it focused on renewing political and economic contacts with the countries of East and South-East Asia.

-At present, under the Look East Policy, the Government of India is giving special emphasis on the economic development of backward north eastern region of India taking advantage of huge market of ASEAN as well as of the energy resources available in some of the member countries of ASEAN like Burma.
-Look-east policy was launched in 1991 just after the end of the cold war, following the dissolution of the Soviet Union.
-After the start of liberalisation, it was a very strategic policy decision taken by the government in the foreign policy.
+At present, under the Look East Policy, the Government of India is giving special emphasis on the economic development of the backward northeastern region of India taking advantage of a huge market of ASEAN as well as of the energy resources available in some of the member countries of ASEAN like Burma.
+The look-east policy was launched in 1991 just after the end of the cold war, following the dissolution of the Soviet Union.
+After the start of liberalisation, it was a very strategic policy decision taken by the government in foreign policy.
 To quote Prime Minister Manmohan Singh "it was also a strategic shift in India's vision of the world and India's place in the evolving global economy".

 The policy was given an initial thrust with the then Prime Minister Narasimha Rao visiting China, Japan, South Korea, Vietnam and Singapore and India becoming an important dialogue partner with ASEAN in 1992.
-Since the beginning of this century, India has given a big push to this policy by becoming a summit level partner of ASEAN (2002) and getting involved in some regional initiatives such as the BIMSTEC and the Ganga–Mekong Cooperation and now becoming a member of the East Asia Summit (EAS) in December 2005.
+Since the beginning of this century, India has given a big push to this policy by becoming a summit-level partner of ASEAN (2002) and getting involved in some regional initiatives such as the BIMSTEC and the Ganga–Mekong Cooperation and now becoming a member of the East Asia Summit (EAS) in December 2005.